 The Drive Down Highway 1

-There's a reason Highway 1 is one of the top road trips in the world.
+There's a reason Highway 1, or the Pacific Coast Highway, is one of the top road trips in the world.
 And it's particularly impressive in the miles around Big Sur, where it wiggles along the coast and curves in and out of redwood groves.
 There are plenty of places to pull over for a photo op, as well as some stops for beach access and hiking trails, so you can easily spend a few hours traveling just a few miles.
 One of the most famous photo-ops is the Bixby Creek Bridge, which is located between Carmel and Big Sur and is one of the tallest and longest single-span concrete bridges in the world.